All Episodes

 It's been repeated over and over again.

-But I was listening to you talk before and where the Republican Party is moving to from the conservative to the more moderates or the more liberals.
+But I was listening to you talk before on where the Republican Party is moving to, from the conservative to the more moderates or the more liberals.

-And I we watched the Democratic Party do the same thing.
+And we watched the Democratic Party do the same thing.

-There used to be people like Sam Nunn and that lovely man with the Southern accent.
+There used to be people like Sam Nunn and that lovely man with a southern accent.

-I can't think of his name from downsalt that was so well spoken in their in the Democratic Party.
+I can't think of his name from down south that was so well spoken in the Democratic Party.

-Now the Democratic Party, no matter who you run, are all the same.
+Now the Democratic Party, no matter who you run, they're all the same.

-We had a difference in our party one.
+We had a difference in our party running.

-Except they've run him out of the party for all intents and purposes in independent.
+Well, there's one exception, and that's Joe Lieberman, except they've run him out of the party for all intents and purposes.

-And as in Zell Miller, you know, they've uh Zell Miller, that's who I was trying to think about.
+Zell Miller, that's who I was trying to think.

-But we have all these moderates, or liberal, I'm gonna say liberal, they're not even moderate, like Spectre from my for my state and Olympia Snow, and all these new Englanders that are definitely liberal.
+But we have all these moderates or liberal, I'm going to say liberal, they're not even moderate, like Specter from my state and Olympia Snow and all these New Englanders that are definitely liberal.

 They're not just moderates, they're liberals.